ChickenProp/chickenprop.github.com/drafts/a-scream-of-swifties.md

 "Bring me the head of my enemy," said Emacs vicariously.

-"I have affirming the consequent, base rate neglect, and I've just collected ad hominem," said Tom, getting cocky.
+"I have affirming the consequent, base rate neglect, and now also ad hominem," said Tom, getting cocky.

 "We lost the treaty, so we had to ratify it again," said Tom, resigned.